 - Providing an environment promoting personal development in relation to meet future demands

 - Teaching another

 Theory of Nursing System

 This theory is the product of a series of relations between the persons: legitimate nurse and legitimate client.
 This system is activated when the client’s therapeutic self-care demand exceeds available self-care agency, leading to the need for nursing.

 This is represented by a situation in which the individual is unable “to engage in those self-care actions requiring self-directed and controlled ambulation and manipulative movement or the medical prescription to refrain from such activity… Persons with these limitations are socially dependent on others for their continued existence and well-being.”

-This is represented by a situation in which “both nurse and perform care measures or other actions involving manipulative tasks or ambulation… [Either] the patient or the nurse may have the major role in the performance of care measures.”
+This is represented by a situation in which “both nurse and perform care measures or other actions involving manipulative tasks or ambulation… [Either] the patient or the nurse may have a major role in the performance of care measures.”

 Example: Nurse can assist postoperative client to ambulate, Nurse can bring a meal tray for client who can feed himself

 This is also known as supportive-developmental system, the person “is able to perform or can and should learn to perform required measures of externally or internally oriented therapeutic self-care but cannot do so without assistance.”

 Example: Nurse guides a mother how to breastfeed her baby, Counseling a psychiatric client on more adaptive coping strategies.

 Dorothea Orem’s Theory and The Nursing Process

 The Nursing Process presents a method in determining self-care deficits and to define the roles of persons or nurse to meet the self-care demands.

 - Diagnosis and prescription; determine why nursing is needed.
-Analyze and interpret by making judgement regarding care.
+Analyze and interpret by making a judgment regarding care.